 How Long Do I Have to File a Car Accident Claim in Texas?

 Please note that these are deadlines, and waiting until the last minute can be risky.
 Evidence can fade over time, and witnesses may become harder to track down.
 Consulting with an attorney as soon as possible after your accident is recommended.
 They make sure all your deadlines are met and your legal rights are protected.
+The goal is to recover lost wages, overcome pain and suffering, and try to put the car wreck behind you.

 How Our Trusted Car Accident Lawyers Will Help You Secure Compensation